Nikolas Hertel

 Biography

-As a member of the Firm's Sports Practice, Nikolas advises clients on the regulations of international sports federations and on regulatory requirements under EU law.
-He represents clients in arbitration proceedings, including before the Court of Arbitration for Sport (CAS), and has reported on the case law of the Swiss Federal Tribunal concerning the arbitration chapter of the Swiss Private International Law Act (PILA).
+As a member of the Firm's Sports Practice, Nikolas also advises clients on the regulations of international sports federations and on regulatory requirements under EU law.
+Nikolas represents clients in arbitration proceedings, including before the Court of Arbitration for Sport (CAS), and has reported on the case law of the Swiss Federal Tribunal concerning the arbitration chapter of the Swiss Private International Law Act (PILA).

 Prior to joining White & Case, Nikolas trained at the German Federal Ministry for Economic Affairs and Climate Action, where he worked in the lead ministry department for WTO and international trade.